 I didn't worry about adding a cross to these, but if you wanted to you could try piping crosses with melted white chocolate or a basic frosting mixture of icing sugar (powdered sugar), coconut oil or butter and water.
 A sugar free cross would be trickier, strand coconut pressed into a cross shape maybe?

-- 2 tbsp mixed peel (optional - add extra sultanas if not using mixed peel)
+- 2 tablespoon mixed peel (optional - add extra sultanas if not using mixed peel)

-- 2 tbsp coconut oil (melted if solid)
+- 2 tablespoon coconut oil (melted if solid)